USA and the UK

 When petitioning for your R1 Visa, you will be summoned for an interview.
 The USCIS will examine your purpose for visiting the U.S. and your role within your religious denominations.

-It may also need to inspect the principal place where your worshippers use to congregate.
+It may also need to inspect the principal place where your worshippers use to congregate and ask questions about the nature of the work you will carry out while in the US.

 Comprehensive immigration advice tailored to your circumstances and goals.